 At each site, the Corps plans to install a double-walled sheet pile structure upstream of the auxiliary gates.
-The auxiliary gates will remain in place.
 The sheet pile structure will act as a redundant damming service and a walkway.
 If removed, the structure would not interfere with the function of the auxiliary gates.

 Construction contracts for the sheet pile for Locks and Dams 5 and 5A were awarded in 2018 and construction will be complete in spring 2020.
 The Corps completed the designs for Locks and Dams 3, 4, 6, 8, 9 and 10 in fiscal year 2019.
 Construction contracts will be awarded based on the availability of funding.

-Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project as part of the Rivers and Harbors Act, approved July 3, 1930.
+Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project as part of the River and Harbor Act, approved July 3, 1930.